na-stewart/Free-SafeSurf/README.md

 May require installation of [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-This program will ***only*** be available for download on this repository.
-Any instances found elsewhere may be malicious.
+This program will ***only*** be available for download on this repository and instances found elsewhere may be malicious.

 <ins>Before activation, make sure you understand what each setting does.</ins>